Foreign Trade in Tanzania, Dodoma, Dar es Salaam

 - Tanzania is a developing country

-- Only 15% of Tanzanian have access to electric power
+- Only 15% of the Tanzanian

 - Tanzania is one of the most dynamic African countries

-- Tanzania is an
+- Tanzania is an African Frontier

 Market

-- The main Tanzanian economic activity is agriculture
+- Main Tanzanian economic activity: agriculture

-- 25% of GDP
+- 25% of the GDP

-and 85% of Tanzanian exports
+and 85% of the Tanzanian exports

 - Maize is the main food crop in Tanzania, followed by cassava,